Fittings/Tetr3DS/README.md

-# template
+# Tetris3DS

-This is a template for starting new 3DS libctru projects.
+Tetris for the 3DS.